Anthony4m/mars/docs/two_sum_analysis.md

 5. **Implement array returns** - needed for function outputs
 6. **Add hash maps** - needed for optimization

-This analysis provides a clear roadmap for making Mars 1.0 a fully functional programming language capable of solving real algorithmic problems!
+This analysis provides a clear roadmap for making Mars 1.0 a fully working programming language capable of solving real algorithmic problems!